 Join the The Kent Family & DNA Project

-Join the KENT Family & DNA Project
+How to Join the Kent Family & DNA Project

-Members of the Kent Family & DNA project have collectively conducted years of research in archives, courthouses, manuscripts and special collections with the common goal of linking our genetic cousins together.
-This is a volunteer group and there is no cost to join.
-Benefits of being a member include posting your lineage at the Patriarch page, being informed when new results or lineages are available and automatically receiving other news of interest pertinent to the Kent Family & DNA project.
+The Kent Family & DNA Project is comprised of participants that are members and non-members, include both men and women -- regardless of whether they have taken a DNA test.
+Participants of The Kent Family & DNA Project have collectively conducted years of research in archives, courthouses, manuscripts and special collections with the common goal of linking our genetic cousins together.
+This is a volunteer group and there is no cost to participate.
+Posting your lineage at the Patriarch page is available to all Kent descendants and it is the goal of the project to keep both members and nonmembers informed and hopefully, working with one another.
 Your comfort level of participation is respected.

 - Click here to add your lineage to the Patriarch page.